skrattaren/apf.rst/apf.rst

 I will start this section with the complete text to the song that might have been the prototype for the hedgehog-song – except that it wasn't.
-It can be found in Michael Green's book "`Why Was He Born So Beautiful and Other Rugby Songs`_" (1967, Sphere UK), it is called 'The Sexual Life of the Camel', it probably dates back to the 1920s/30s, and it goes:
+It can be found in Michael Green's book **Why Was He Born So Beautiful and Other Rugby Songs** (1967, Sphere UK), it is called 'The Sexual Life of the Camel', it probably dates back to the 1920s/30s, and it goes:

         The carnal desires of the camel